CMakePP/CMakePPLang/docs/source/developer/function.rst

 types of the required positional arguments and the :math:`n`-th element is an opaque object holding the provided variadic arguments.

-Without loss of generality, we assume that our two overloads,:math:`O_a` and :math:`O_b` respectively take :math:`n` and :math:`m` total arguments such that :math:`n\le m`.
+Without loss of generality, we assume that our two overloads, :math:`O_a` and :math:`O_b` respectively take :math:`n` and :math:`m` total arguments such that :math:`n\le m`.
 As previously discussed, variadic arguments, if present, are wrapped into a single opaque object.
-For variadic functions the opaque object is always the last element of the tuple.
-The first :math:`\ell` elements of a tuple will be denoted with a superscript, for example the first :math:`\ell` elements of :math:`O_a` is denoted :math:`O_a^{(\ell)}`.
+For variadic functions, the opaque object is always the last element of the tuple.
+The first :math:`\ell` elements of a tuple will be denoted with a superscript, for example the first :math:`\ell` elements of :math:`O_a` are denoted :math:`O_a^{(\ell)}`.

-If :math:`n` equals :math:`m` there exists a trivial ambiguity when :math:`O_a^{(n)}` equals :math:`O_b^{(m)}`, *i.e.*, the overloads are exactly the same signature.
+If :math:`n` equals :math:`m`, there exists a trivial ambiguity when :math:`O_a^{(n)}` equals :math:`O_b^{(m)}`, *i.e.*, the overloads are exactly the same signature.
 For non-variadic functions this looks something like: